cscorley/dissertation/chapters/5_discussion/2_dit.md

 queries and effectiveness measures between the batch snapshot and batch changesets in detail.

 For the 1055 queries across all systems, only 1043 were successful.
-These 12 that were unsuccessful were likely due to excluding the commit that fixed the issue related to the query.
-These commits were the first change in the repository by that maintainer, resulting in them missing from the ranking until that point \todo{PLEASE FULLY CONFIRM THIS}.
+After manual investigation, we determined these 12 that were unsuccessful due to excluding the commit that fixed the issue related to the query.
+These commits were the first change in the repository by that maintainer[^alias], resulting in that maintainer missing from the ranking until that point.
 126 queries return the same effectiveness measure in both approaches, or about 12.1% of the time.
 Of these 126 queries, 45 (4.3%) share an effectiveness measure of 1 (the best possible measure) for both approaches.

+[^alias]: Or an alias of that developer, e.g., committed under a different email

 After excluding the 126 queries in which ranks which are the same, 213 (20.4%) of the remaining 917 queries have effectiveness measures is within 1 rank of